-Identifying visible and subvisible particles in (bio)pharmaceutical samples
+Identification of visible and subvisible particles in (bio)pharmaceutical samples

-- Be introduced by formulation excipients (e.g., as degradation products or particulate impurities
+- be introduced by formulation excipients e.g., as degradation products or particulate impurities

 In a first step, the presence of particles is inspected in the primary container by:

 - Visual inspection